OrrBin/thoughts/README.md

 Also relies on environment variable `MQ_URL` to connect to a message queue. default value is `rabbitmq://127.0.0.1:5672`.

+When running using docker the data is saved to the default folder `/var/data/thoughts` in the container.

     $ sudo docker run  --name parsers --network my-net -v ~/thoughts:/var/data/thoughts -e MQ_URL=rabbitmq://rabit:5672 thoughts-parsers   # starting all parsers as one container, default